+Over the last decade, video games have evolved from a popularly-maligned hobby of children and “geeks” into the world’s most valuable entertainment industry.
+In the same way that film was both the lightning rod and litmus test for cultural studies in the twentieth century, video games now attract the same level of reflective analysis and critique—and deservedly so.
+At the fringes of video game practices, we find indications of ways that we might challenge the boundaries of our worlds.

-sd0 s I like playing video games myself but watching other people play has a cathartic, sublime quality to it.
-It's how I imagine people feel about golf or snooker.
-I like seeing how people think their way through problems and make choices and I like, that with increasingly better CGI, watching a video game watching a pretty good movie. skilled players can be clever with the camera and build cinematic narrative into the way they play.
-Machinima has its origins and has since expanded to include or instance, VaatiVidya's lengthy but addictive expositions on theories in the Dark Souls games all set to stunning visuals.
-In these streams, the 'players' use the game's architecture, its physics and mechanics to create alternative narratives unintended by the games' developers and writers.
+I like playing video games myself, but watching other people play them is a particularly cathartic, sublime experience.
+It's how I imagine people feel about watching golf or snooker.
+I enjoy watching people think their way through problems and make choices, and with constant advances in CGI, watching a video game is effectively the same as watching a pretty good movie.
+Extremely skilled players can be clever with the camera and build cinematic narrative into the way they play.
+Machinima has its origins in this practice of using the architecture of games to make cinematic narratives and has since expanded to include a litany of YouTubers and video makers.
+For instance, VaatiVidya's lengthy but addictive expositions on theories in the Dark Souls games all set to stunning visuals.
+In these streams, the “players” use the game architecture, its physics and mechanics to create alternative narratives unintended by the game developers and writers.

-These videos can be deeply impressive but an even richer vein of games-like media is found in the of speedrunning.
-Just as with , runners develop a nuanced understanding of the architecture and mechanics of a game but for different purposes.
-Speedrunning is essentially the act - or art - of completing a game or part of a game in as short a time as possible.
-However rather than simply playing very fast, can use anything programmed into the game’s code to achieve speed.
-In its simplest iterations, this can simply mean being very good at playing the game; accomplished in its principles and behaviours, able to lazily and mechanically respond to the actions of enemies and the environment that have been rehearsed a thousand times to optimise the run - the journey from the beginning of the game to the end.
+These videos can be deeply impressive but an even richer vein of game-like media is found in the practice of speedrunning.
+Like machinimists, speedrunners develop a nuanced understanding of the architecture and mechanics of a game, but for different purposes.
+Speedrunning is essentially the act—or art—of completing a game or part of a game in as little time as possible.
+Rather than simply playing very fast, however, speedrunners can use any strategy made possible by the game’s code to achieve speed.
+In its simplest iterations, this can simply mean being very good at playing the game—possessing a mental and motor dexterity precisely attuned to its rules and rhythms, responding instinctively and efficiently to challenges in the form of enemies or obstacles, having an innate sense of the economy of choices to prioritise speed over other markers like health or wealth in the game journey from beginning to end.

-At its best, peedrunning is responsible for some of the most unfalteringly stunning acts of mastery and showmanship that I've seen in any disciplinend I mean mastery in a very real way.
-Unlike, for instance, tennis, cricket, football, cycling or any other form of sport or game where mastery is measured by and conflated with just being very good at performing the sport within the confines of the rules, speedrunning rewards 'play' in the truest sense of flexing the edges of the technical construction of the game.
+Speedrunning is the art of exploitation of simulated environments.
+At its best, speedrunning is responsible for some of the most unfalteringly stunning acts of mastery and showmanship that I've seen in any discipline, and I mean mastery in a very real way.
+Unlike, for instance, tennis, cricket, football, cycling or any other form of sport or game where mastery is measured by and conflated with just being very good at performing the sport within the confines of the rules, speedrunning rewards “play” in the ludic sense of flexing the edges of the technical and conceptual construction of the game.

-Speedrunning in a wide variety of forms s.
-Games are generally accompanied by a video that shows the run with lists and descriptions of techniques and constraints on the run.
-A culture has even grown up of intense analyses and breakdowns of specific runs YouTubers like Bismuth and AverageTreyVG becoming ardent critics and analysts of .
-As with any subculture founded on the Internet there are celebrities, events, intrigue and festivals, variants on 'GDQ' - Games Done Quick - being the most popular IRL meetups of runners.
+Speedrunning can be found in a wide variety of forms and forums, with sites like Speedrun.com and Twin Galaxies acting as core databases of records and rules.
+Records are generally accompanied by a video that shows the run with descriptions of techniques and constraints applied to the run.
+A speedrunning commentary subculture has even arisen, with intense analyses and breakdowns of specific runs by ardent YouTuber critics like Bismuth and AverageTreyVG.
+As with any subculture founded on the Internet, there are celebrities, events, intrigue, and festivals, such as the popular Games Done Quick IRL runner meetups.